 Each set of pipework is connected into one of the ports on the manifold and each port is controlled by a thermostatic head called an actuator.
 The actuator sits on top of the manifold port and will open and close allowing heat into the room and cutting off heating based on the rooms temperature requirement.

 The controllability of the individual room temperature is from a thermostat positioned within the room which operates on air temperature.

-Heating pipework will be run from each manifold back to the heat source.
+Heating pipework will be run from each manifold back to the primary heat source.

 So let us look at so different common underfloor choices and explain where they are best suited;

 Screed underfloor heating

 Screed systems are the most common underfloor heating choice for new build projects and full renovations.
 It’s cost-effective, simple to install and easy to organise into the build program.